Festival

 THE ONLY INTERNATIONAL CELLO FESTIVAL IN ROMANIA

-Our story began in 2020, when a very good friend asked: “Why don’t you organize a cello festival in Romania?”
+began in 2020, when a very good friend asked: “Why don’t you organize a cello festival in Romania?”
 For us, this question became a great challenge.

 The camaraderie and collaboration among cellists really stand out in the classical music world because they support each other, whether it’s sharing knowledge, creating opportunities, or organizing large-scale projects.